cheeseywhiz/SctOs/doc/virtual-memory.md

   new LoaderData segments. however, the memory will not be accessible, since only the memory allocated before step 2 will be paged in to the boot page tables. this does not currently seem an issue.
+* it appears uefi will leave open approximately `3GB-4GB` so we are free to use this space for apic, for example, which resides just below `4GB` just below whatever the firmware has put there. (this space is unmanaged by the uefi memory map which means it will be unmanaged by kernel allocators.)

 ## new address space
 note: the bootloader repeats much of this work.